Croatia Road Trip Itinerary to help you plan your trip.

 Split is undoubtedly one of the most popular cities in Croatia, it also happens to be the largest city in the Dalmatia region.
 The drive here will take just over an hour, so we suggest leaving Krka National Park in the early morning to enjoy lunchtime in the city.

-This coastal urban city is never short on incredible sights and sounds, and it’s an exciting place to enjoy on a Croatia road trip.
+This coastal urban city is never short of incredible sights and sounds, and it’s an exciting place to enjoy on a Croatia road trip.
 The city boasts still waters that reflect the shimmering sun and makes for the most wonderful place to go on a Croatian cruise.

+Split has amazing beaches so make sure you spend some time soaking up the sun.
 Fill the day with a boat ride to the blue lagoons and sightseeing ancient architecture like Diocletian’s Palace.
 You can also taste world-class cuisine with Italian influences or visit the charming Old Town.